hantsy/jakartaee10-sandbox/docs/jpa/jakartaee.md

 ### GlassFish 7.0

 The GlassFish project does not include an official Maven plugin to manage GlassFish server.
-There is a Maven plugin named `cargo-maven3-plugin` which can be used to manage all popular Jakarta EE application servers and web servers.
+But there is a community-based `cargo-maven3-plugin` which can be used to manage almost all popular Jakarta EE application servers and web servers.

-Add the following `profile` section to use cargo plugin to manage the lifecycle of GlassFish server.
+Add the following `profile` section to use cargo Maven plugin to manage the lifecycle of GlassFish server.

 ```xml
 <profile>